 Step 1: Remove the old sealant

 Firstly, you will need to follow the instructions on the silicone remover and apply it to the existing sealant.
-This usually requires 2-24 hours to work, as the chemical will break down the sealant ready for removal.
+This usually requires up to 24 hours to work, as the chemical will need to break down the sealant ready for removal.

 The old sealant can then be carefully removed with a knife and scraper, with the pointed tip used to pierce the existing sealant and cut into the top and bottom edge.
 Be careful not to press too hard, as this could damage the surface below, especially if you are working around softer areas such as an acrylic bath.

 The scraper will push the bead of silicone away from the surface, with the bulk lifting away easily thanks to the silicone remover.
 The smaller strands can be removed individually using the scraper, although you can repeat the process with the silicone remover if you prefer.